OpenTreeOfLife/otcetera/expected/README.md

 reads them to determine an invocation to use (with filepaths that are relative to the `data` dir) and where to look for the expected output.

-By convention the subdirectories of this dir are named to correspond to the tools which they test (without the otc prefix).
+By convention the subdirectories of this dir are named to correspond (more or less) to the tools which they test (without the otc prefix).

 ## Syntax for describing the invocation.
 Each JSON just holds a list of objects (Look at the `*.json` files in the subdirs of this directory) with the invocations and a pointer to the location